LEADERSHIP 7 Min Read

 Kodak invented the digital camera in 1975[1].
 By 2012, it filed for bankruptcy with $6.75 billion in debt[2].
 Fujifilm faced the same digital disruption.
 Today, it's thriving with over $20 billion in annual revenue[3].

 Both companies had five-year strategic plans.
 Kodak's plan doubled down on film while gradually exploring digital.
-They executed that plan flawlessly — protecting film margins, developing digital cameras, acquiring photo-sharing sites.
-The strategy was coherent.
-The execution was disciplined.
-And it led straight to bankruptcy.
+They executed it flawlessly: protecting film margins, developing digital cameras, acquiring photo-sharing sites.
+The strategy was coherent and the execution disciplined.
+It led straight to bankruptcy[4].

-Fujifilm's approach was different.
-It maintained strategic intent — "We will thrive in a post-film world" — while adapting tactics constantly.
-When one approach didn't work, they pivoted.
-They moved into cosmetics, pharmaceuticals, medical imaging, and advanced materials — testing, learning, adjusting based on what worked[3].
+Fujifilm took a different path.
+It maintained strategic intent (a stated commitment to thrive in a post-film world) while adapting tactics constantly[3].
+When one approach didn't work, the company pivoted, moving into cosmetics, pharmaceuticals, medical imaging, and advanced materials, testing and adjusting based on what worked[3].

-These are Adaptive Achievers — leaders who combine moderate visionary orientation with strong flexibility and goal-driven execution.
-They don't choose between strategy and responsiveness.
-They integrate both.
+These are Adaptive Achievers: leaders who combine moderate visionary orientation with strong flexibility and goal-driven execution.

 The Psychological Profile of an Adaptive Achiever

 Adaptive Achievers often feel caught between worlds.
-If you're one, you've probably experienced that particular tension: labeled "not strategic enough" by visionaries who see your tactical adjustments as lack of conviction, and "not focused enough" by execution operators who see your forward-thinking as overthinking.
+Visionaries label your tactical adjustments as lack of conviction; execution operators label your forward-thinking as overthinking.

 • Moderate Visionary Orientation (predominantly visionary with practical task orientation)